 Part II: Cerebro

-Minorisa was Fusioon's third album, and probably their most eclectic; every online review I've read comments on its schizophrenic nature, lurching from one style to another with abandon, although this shouldn't be regarded as a problem, should it?
-The album is held together by its inherent jazziness, although that's not to say it's a fusion (ho ho) album; definitely 'prog', whatever you take that to mean.
-The joker in the pack is the two-part Llaves Del Subconsciente, which is more about synth exploration than the offbeat prog of the rest of the album, especially part two.
+Minorisa was Fusioon's third album and probably their most eclectic; every online review I've read comments on its schizophrenic nature, lurching from one style to another with abandon.
+The album is held together by its inherent jazziness, which isn't to say it's a fusion (ho ho) album; definitely 'prog', whatever you take that to mean.
+The joker in the pack is the two-part Llaves Del Subconsciente, more about synth exploration than the offbeat prog of the rest of the album, especially part two.
 It's not a bad track, just a little out of place; maybe they were short of material.

 Future Shock (1977, 42.53) ***/TT½

 Where We Came in

 As far as I can work out, Future Shock was a touring stageshow, utilising Cirkus (of One fame) as the production's band, the songs being released under the show's name.
 Future Shock is a most peculiar album, to be honest; it lulls the listener into a false sense of security, beginning in a far more symphonic vein than the Cirkus album, before Tides Are Turning ends with the sound of the needle being dragged across the groove, while a voice remarks 'They can't write music like they used to in the sixties' and the band break into a by-numbers boogie, er, Boogie.
 There are other spoken-word interludes, some sillier than others and a general overall feel of writers (none actually in the band, for what it's worth) who had ingested far too much Monty Python and bad drugs, feeling duty-bound (sadly) to foist their sense of humour on the public at large (see: their Roxy Music pastiche on Fruity).